eakoriakin/ionic-selectable/README.md

 See **Infinite scroll** passage in [demo](http://plnkr.co/edit/YzCBKS?p=preview).

 ## Support this project
-If you find this project useful, please star the repo to let people know that it's reliable.
-Also, share it with friends and colleagues that might find this useful as well.
+If you find this component useful, please star the repo to let others know that it's reliable.
+Also, share it with friends and colleagues who might find it useful as well.
 Thank you 😄